-The Cathedral had an imminent crisis on its hands — it needed to get this Deep infestation under control.
-Stakes made of what looks to be some copper alloy have been stuck into much of the corruption arising around the church, many even lining the edges of walls and corners as if to create a wall to prevent further spread.
-Such metal has traditionally been used by Anor Londo, and this holy association had apparently spread to Izalith.
-Great Swamp pyromancers use green copper as mayoke, (魔除け) which are traditionally amulets for warding off evil spirits.
-But the description for pyromancer attire note that this ritual talisman is specifically for keeping the Dark at bay, so the Cathedral’s stakes most likely serve the same purpose.
-Even still, neither demonstrates any actual holy power resistant to the Dark, making the use of these amulets nothing more than symbolic.
+The Cathedral had an imminent crisis on its hands — it needed to get this infestation under control.
+Stakes made of what looks to be some copper alloy have been stuck into the corruption arising around the church, mostly lining the edges of walls and corners as if to create a wall preventing further spread.
+Such metal has traditionally been used by Anor Londo, and pyromancers of the Great Swamp also use it as mayoke, (魔除け) amulets for warding off evil spirits.
+The description for their attire note this ritual talisman specifically keeps the Dark at bay, so the Cathedral’s stakes most likely serve the same purpose.
+Even still, neither demonstrates any significant holy power resistant to the Dark, making their use nothing more than symbolic.
 The same can be said for the corpse carrying the Poisonbite Ring, seemingly cornered and killed by the maggoty “poison” nonetheless.
 To combat the Deep, a more practical solution is required.

-Apparel of a pyromancer of the Great Swamp.
+Apparel of pyromancers of the Great Swamp.
 It combines green copper ornaments and animal fur.

 In the Great Swamp, green copper is considered to be an amulet.
 “For it is a ritual tool and keeps the Dark away.”